List of Pound Puppies characters: Other dogs

-Buddy – A puppy who has an "imaginary friend" named Bob.
+Buddy – a puppy who has an "imaginary friend" named Bob.
 To the Pound Puppies, Buddy makes up Bob whenever he causes trouble.
 However, it turns out that Bob is actually an invisible Brontosaurus thanks to puppy power.
 Buddy is later adopted by Colin, whose imaginary friend is Bob's cousin, Sam.
 Buddy is voiced by Nancy Cartwright and Bob the Brontosaurus is voiced by Frank Welker.

 Yapper – Biff Barker's agent.
 He usually accompanies Biff Barker and is concerned for Biff's safety.
 When he and Biff Barker finds out that the Terrible Terrier is not real and learns about Katrina's plan, they rescue the Pound Puppies from being turned into fur coats.
-He appears in Ghost Hounders.
-Voiced by Pat Fraley.
+He appears in "Ghost Hounders", voiced by Pat Fraley.

-Pal – A young puppy in Tail of the Pup whose tail is unable to wag.
+Pal – a young puppy in "Tail of the Pup" whose tail is unable to wag.
 Although the Pound Puppies try everything to cheer up Pal, they decide to let puppy power show him who is going to adopt him, a boy named Greg.
 When he hears that Greg's friend recently moved away, Pal decides to cheer him up and his tail finally wags.
 He is now adopted by Greg.
-Voiced by Brice Beckham.
+Pal is voiced by Brice Beckham.

-Bowser – A puppy who is kidnapped by Captain Slaughter in The Captain and the Cats the night before he is about to be adopted.
+Bowser – a puppy who is kidnapped by Captain Slaughter in "The Captain and the Cats", the night before he is about to be adopted.
 He is later rescued by the Pound Puppies.
-Voiced by Casey Ellison.
-Not to be confused with Bowser, the main villain from the Super Mario video games.
+Bowser is voiced by Casey Ellison.

 Danny – Penelope's husband.
 He and Penelope are married and have three children.
 In an attempt to rescue the captured citizens of Wagga Wagga, Danny and his children are captured by Captain Slaughter.
 With the help of the Pound Puppies, Danny and the children are rescued and reunited with Penelope.
 They are last seen with their new owners.
-Danny appears in Wagga Wagga.
-Voiced by Frank Welker.
+Danny appears in "Wagga Wagga", voiced by Frank Welker.

-Clawfinger (Bulldog) – A criminal mastermind who wants to kidnap Pupnick and other dogs to hypnotize them under his control with a brain crystal encased in Pupnik's collar.
+Clawfinger (Bulldog) – a criminal mastermind who wants to kidnap Pupnick and other dogs to hypnotize them under his control with a brain crystal encased in Pupnik's collar.
 He owns the Casino Evil.
 His two henchmen kidnap Bright Eyes and hold her hostage.
 When the other Pound Puppies and Pupnick reach his hideout at Mount Muttmore, Clawfinger is about to use his machine to brainwash all the dogs in the world when Cooler, faking his hypnotized state, destroys the machine and traps Clawfinger and his men.
 He resembles and behaves like Al Capone.
 Clawfinger is the only dog to be a villain.
-Appears in Secret Agent Pup.
-Voiced by Roger Rose.
+He appears in Secret Agent Pup, voiced by Roger Rose.
 His sidekicks are voiced by Roger Rose and Frank Welker.